 Engagement: become a credible resource

 When people come back to your website to consume more content, they're gradually moving to the next funnel stage.
-The entry point to this SaaS sales pipeline stage is a lead's sign-up for your newsletter or providing an email address to download free material.
-These actions show the lead is interested in your content, and it's the right timing to get unknown leads into your database and continue educating them on your product-related topics.
+The entry point to this SaaS sales pipeline stage is providing an email address to download free material or a lead's sign-up for your demo.
+These actions show the lead is interested in your content, and it's the right timing to provide them with more detailed information about the product or service to pique their curiosity and engage potential customers.

 The engagement stage may be the longest part of the acquisition process as your potential clients need to determine if they trust you enough.
 They also want to be sure they need a solution to the problem your product solves.